10 Best Fonts for Dyslexia

 1. Arial

-Arial is one of the most widely used fonts on the internet, and for good reason.
-First, it’s on just about every program you can think of, and it doesn’t require a license.
-Second, it’s clear and easy to read.
+Arial is one of the most widely-used fonts on the internet — and for good reason.
+It’s on just about every program you can think of, and it doesn’t require a license.
+It’s also clear and easy to read.

 Like all fonts on this list, Arial is sans serif.
-Letters are generally not squished together, and their roundness provides clear definition.
+Letters are generally not squished together, and their roundness clearly defines them.

 This is an example of Arial font.